Going to the Beach: An Ocean-Side Reading Guide

 For a beautiful day at the beach – more specifically, an ocean-side beach – I try to make reading a big part of the day.
 With sand at my feet and the ocean in front of me, there are few other tranquil places for getting swept up in the pages of a book.

 Reading by the ocean does come with some stipulations.
 For ultimate comfort, relaxation, and peace, here are my book suggestions for your next beach day by the sea.

-First and foremost, bring a book that will survive sand exposure.
+◊ First and foremost, bring a book that will survive sand exposure.
 Don’t bring a Juniper Book or that vintage 2nd edition your grandmother gave you.
-Leave these on your bookshelf at home, and bring along a less pristine, more easily replaceable copy so your relaxing day isn’t ruined by a sand-infested book.
-Ocean sand is typically more fine than that of lakeside or riverside sand, so if exposed, your book may be sandy long after you leave the beach.
+Leave these on your bookshelf at home, and bring along a less pristine, more easily replaceable copy so your relaxing day (and all days afterward) isn’t ruined by a salt and sand-infested book.
 Also, the pages may get slightly oily from your sunscreen (enter PSA about the importance of wearing sunscreen), so the sturdier the paper the better.

 So if you’re at a loss for what to bring to the beach, follow my guide and get ready to relax.
 Do you have book tips you always follow for a day next to the ocean?
 Share them in the comments below, and enjoy your summer!

 Lovely post!
 It’s been a long time since I’ve been to a hot beach and read a book.
 Recently Ive walked on the beach with my dog, but I haven’t even done that for a while!

 Both of those activities are so good for the soul.
 I hope you’re able to do one (or both) soon!

 Oh to be ona beach, and to be able to read the day away!

 Total Bliss!
 I need that bliss right now!